btittelbach/mycete/README.md

 - [X] favorite and reblog Mastodon status
 - [X] un-reblog and un-favourite when redacting matrix message
 - [ ] tests
-- [ ] Document the process for getting api keys.
-- [ ] Only establish our oauth / auth stuff when a service is enabled.
-- [ ] Post to RSS for blogging?
-(Mastodon already does rss out of the box)
 - [ ] Error early if our service is enabled and we have invalid credentials.
 (See if there is API for testing?)
 - [X] post images
 - [X] support uploading multiple images per Toot/Tweet